Virohan Allied & Healthcare Programs

 Try solving the NEET chemistry question papers of previous years.

 One mistake that aspirants need to avoid during the NEET preparation is ignoring the NEET inorganic chapters.
 By analysing the previous years’ question papers, experts have conveyed that the number of questions in the past few years from the inorganic sections has increased to a great extent.
+Some most repeated NEET inorganic topics can't be skipped.
 Students can expect 8-10 questions from this section in the upcoming exam.
 The main chapters that need to be focused on are chemical bonding, p-block, and coordination compounds, to perform well in the exam.

 Students who are thinking of how to score high in chemistry NEET need to understand that most of the questions are theory-based and are directly taken from the NCERT books for NEET.
 Analysing the NEET chemistry previous year questions can make a great change in the scores of the aspirants.